TECE 6222. Emerging and Disruptive Technologies. (3 Hours)

 Covers the intersection of customer research with product design, specifically lean design and how to map abstract attributes that customers seek into concrete product designs that can actually be built.
 Other topics include managing the technology business interface, creating product teams, and drafting product development plans.
-Prereq.
-First-year graduate student standing.
+Open to first-year graduate students.

 Covers topics specific to managing a business or a strategic business unit within a firm.
 Considers the special issues related to technology-based firms.
 Topics include creating a culture, operations planning, staffing for technical excellence, dealing with technology vendors, dealing with advisers, supply chain management, and writing operations plans.
-Prereq.
-First-year graduate student standing.
+Open to first-year graduate students.

 Focuses on the personal skills an entrepreneur needs to lead and persuade others.
 Students read about and complete exercises on leadership and selling ideas.
 In addition, students meet members of the entrepreneurship community in New England.
 Stresses communications skills, both written and oral, along with self-discovery of leadership style.